-The Caltrans District 8 Environmental Engineering Studies May 10, 2024, Air Quality Memorandum and June 12, 2023, Transportation Air Quality Conformity Findings Checklist for the proposed project were used to make the following CEQA significance determinations.
+The Caltrans District 8 Environmental Engineering Studies November 22, 2024, Air Quality Memorandum and November 22, 2024, Transportation Air Quality Conformity Findings Checklist for the proposed project were used to make the following CEQA significance determinations.
+These documents are updates of previous documents cited in the draft environmental document.